This article is originally posted on April 3, 2020, and updated on January 16, 2022.

-These is the best Nintendo Switch exclusives you can buy right now but a lot of games are still in development and will surely keep on updating this article to keep you guys up to date!
+These are the best Nintendo Switch exclusives you can buy right now but a lot of games are still in development and will surely keep on updating this article to keep you guys up to date!

 It’s clear to us that the people at Nintendo are bringing out their heavy-hitters as they expand their library of Switch exclusives.
 As long as they keep on telling exceptional stories without compromising their graphics or gameplay, we’re happy to keep trying whatever Nintendo comes out with next.
 Who knew that a handheld console could pack this much of a punch?